Three Turkish soldiers have been killed and four wounded during clashes with ISIL fighters in northern Syria, according to Turkey's armed forces.

-Meanwhile, Turkish media reported that Wuquf and Sadvi villages, both near al-Rai, were seized from ISIL by FSA fighters.
+Meanwhile, Turkish media reported that Wuquf and Sadwi villages, both near al-Rai, were seized from ISIL by FSA fighters.

 READ MORE: ISIL 'driven out' from Turkey-Syria border

-On Sunday, ISIL fighters were expelled from their last positions along the Turkish-Syrian border, depriving the group of a key crossing point for recruits and supplies.
+On Sunday, ISIL fighters were expelled from their last positions along the Turkish-Syrian border, depriving the group of a key transit point for recruits and supplies.